Millions of files in the Football Leaks dataset relate to the business of a Kazakh-Turkish family called the Arifs.

 It seemed from the beginning, however, the 40-year-old Tevfik did not have the taste for blood.
 Tevfik’s son Arif later told a colleague his father left Kazakhstan “once the business began intertwining with organised crime”.

-Tofic Arifov moved to Turkey in 1993, where, public records state, he had had a jewellery business called Alset Dis Ticaret (English) since 1979.
+Tofic Arifov moved to Turkey in 1993, where, public records state, he had owned a jewellery business called Alset Dis Ticaret (English) since 1979.
 Within a year, he obtained a Turkish passport and Turkified his name to ‘Tevfik Arif’.
 Reliable information about Tevfik’s early days in Turkey is scarce.
 But in the Savarona indictment, he said that he did some business in the tourist and jewellery sector there, but emigrated with his wife and children to the U.S. shortly after, starting a real estate business that would eventually bring him onto contact with President-Elect Trump.

 It wasn’t until the late 1990s that the family began to make its mark on Turkey and the rest of the world.
 But this expansion could not have occurred without the family’s solid cash source from back home – and its crucial connection to the Kazakh trio.
 In the mid-90s, the Arifs acquired the Aktyubinsk Chromium Chemicals Plant (ACCP) in Aktobe, located in the Aktyubinsk region of north-western Kazakhstan, near the border with Russia.

 ACCP was registered to Refik Arif while he was still an official in the Ministry of Industry in Kazakhstan.
 Twenty years later, the plant is the only producer of chromium-based chemical products in the country.
-The Aktobe plant, according to a 2002 NATO Science Committee report, is responsible for pouring toxins into the local water supply, rendering it undrinkable.
+The Aktobe plant, according to a 2002 NATO Science Committee report, was responsible for pouring toxins into the local water supply, rendering it undrinkable.

 Housed in the same town as ACCP is KazChrome, part of the empire established during the Kazakh trio’s ventures with the Reubens in the early 1990s, and which is now solely in the hands of ENRC.
 It operates one of the biggest chromium mines in the region and likely supplies ACCP with the chromium ore which is vital for its operations – and the Arif’s mysterious wealth.